dilshankarunarathne/spring-boot-notes/README.md

 ## Spring Data

 Most of the boilerplate stuff in software design falls into data access.
 Spring Data makes data access very easy in most cases.
+Spring Data at its core, provides a common set of interfaces